CONSULTATION FEE RANGE

 Where Can I Purchase MMJ in Massachusetts?

 Take your pick!
-There are well over 300 MMJ and recreational dispensaries in MA.
+There are over 170 MMJ and recreational dispensaries in MA.
 Remember to bring your card to benefit from higher purchasing limits.

 Final Thoughts on Getting a Massachusetts Medical Marijuana Card

 Although recreational cannabis sales are legal in Massachusetts, applying for an MMJ card still offers advantages.
 You benefit from lower-priced products and can purchase a greater quantity of higher-potency items.
 MA also has one of the highest possession limits of any medical marijuana program in the United States.
-If you’re interested in getting your MMJ card in Massachusetts, apply today.
+Apply today if you’re interested in getting your MMJ card in Massachusetts.